November 07, 2025 Security

 Keep yourself safe when shopping online with these tips:

-• Research before you buy.
+• Research before making a purchase.
 Don’t purchase an expensive item from a company you’ve never heard of before without doing some digging.

 • Only visit secure sites.
 Look for the lock icon and the “s” after the “http” on the URL.

-• Pay with credit for purchase protection power.
+• Pay with a credit card for purchase-protection power.

 • If you believe you’ve been targeted by a holiday toy scam, end all contact with the seller immediately.
 Alert the BBB and let your friends know about the circulating scam as well.